-Sealing of granite countertop also requires some professional, but you can do it by following the instructions needed.
+Sealing granite countertop also requires some professionalism, but you can follow the instructions needed.
 You need to clean Granite first and dry it well thoroughly.
 Now you can either spray or spread the sealer on the surface of your countertop.
 Let it absorb into the stone for 5 to 15 minutes, then wipe off the surface with a dry cloth.
-Keep a check on your granite countertop to see when you need to reapply the sealer.
+Keep a check on your granite countertop to see when to reapply the sealer.
 A good rule of thumb is to reapply it anytime drops of water no longer bead up on the surface.

 How to Clean Quartz Countertops?